jagadeesh-h/Time-Series-Analysis-of-Wells-in-Miami/README.md

 ## SUMMARY

-We performed a time series analysis of the G-561 well data provided by the National Science Foundation and U.S Department of Agriculture’s program on Water Sustainability and Climate (WSC) located in Miami.
-The analysis showed no seasonal effects in the model.
-Clear evidence of correlations and random walk were found in the model and removed.
-An ARIMA (5, 1, 5) model yielded the best predictions.
-This model had a mean absolute percent error (MAPE) of 0.068 and was used to forecast the results during the second week of June 2018.
+This report discusses time series analysis of data provided by the National Science Foundation and U.S Department of Agriculture’s program on Water Sustainability and Climate (WSC).
+Specifically, this analysis focused on Well G-561, located in Miami.
+The analysis considered a subset of the data from June 2015 to June 2018 to obtain a more accurate forecast.
+The result of the analysis was an ARIMA(8, 1, 8) model with 72 (hourly) lags of the rain variable for Well G-561.
+This model accurately forecasted ninety-five percent of the values during the second week of June 2018, with a mean absolute percent error (MAPE) value of 0.053.

 ## BACKGROUND

-The analysis performed in this report is part of a project for consulting the National Science Foundation and U.S Department of Agriculture’s program on Water Sustainability and Climate (WSC)  for the well G-561 near Miami, Florida.
-The dataset contained ten years of information for Well G-561 and included corrected water levels.
-The goal of the project was to illustrate and predict the water levels of well G-561 by fitting time series models to our data.
+The analysis performed in this report is part of a larger consulting project for the National Science Foundation and U.S Department of Agriculture’s program on Water Sustainability and Climate (WSC).
+One of the wells studied in the WSC is Well G-561 and is located near Port Laudania, Miami, Florida.
+The dataset for Well G-561 contained ten years of information and included corrected water levels, well, rain, and tidal data.
+The goal of this report is to forecast the water levels of Well G-561.

 ## DATA MANAGEMENT

 The original data included values for date, time, timezone, well measurement in feet, and the corrected well measurements for approximately 101,500 observations.
-The data was first modified to account for daylight savings time.
-The data included the well’s water levels in feet recorded over 15-minute intervals from October 5th, 2007 at 1:00 AM until June 4th, 2018 at 10:45 PM.
-However, the 15-minute intervals were not used consistently throughout the entire time frame, some measurements were recorded in hourly intervals.
-To compensate for this, we aggregated the data into hourly intervals.
-The dataset then contained 258 missing values, which were imputed.
-Data exploration showed evidence of high variance in well water levels between 2007 and 2014.
-In order to achieve better predictions, we subsetted the data for our model from June 2015 to June 2018.
-These were then split into a training and a holdout data set.
-We used the entire data set apart from the last seven days of well readings to first train our model.
-The last seven days of hourly well data were used to test the accuracy of our model’s predictions.
+The data were standardized to account for daylight savings time.
+The data included the well water levels in feet recorded over 15-minute intervals from October 5th, 2007 at 1:00 AM until June 4th, 2018 at 10:45 PM.
+Due to inconsistencies in recorded time intervals, it was necessary to standardize these intervals by aggregating to hourly intervals using the mean well depth values within each hour.
+Because the data contained 258 missing values, imputation was done using mean values.
+The data contained high variance in well water levels between 2007 and 2014.
+Due to this variance, the data were subset to include only observations after June 2015 in order to improve the quality of forecasted values.
+A validation dataset was created using the last seven days of values, during the second week of June 2018.
+This same process was applied to the tide and rain datasets.

 ### METHODOLOGY

 ### Seasonality

-First, we identified if any seasonality was present in our data.
-While we originally found yearly seasonality to be present based on a Seasonal Trend Loess (STL) decomposition, it was on a very small scale.
-The addition of a seasonal component using a Fourier series did not significantly reduce the amount of variability captured by our error component, illustrated in the decomposition plot (Figure 1) below.
-We also checked for daily and weekly seasonality and found none to be present.
-Since accounting for the long-term seasonality did not add much value to modeling our series, we decided not to include a seasonality component in our analysis.
+From the analysis, the tide variable was determined to be insignificant in predicting well water levels and was not included in the model.
+No seasonality was found at hourly, daily or weekly levels.
+Results from the standard Dickey-Fuller Test indicated one non-seasonal difference was needed to account for stochasticity of the mean well water levels.
+The analysis indicated that after a rain event, well levels were not affected for several hours.
+To account for this delay, a lag of 72 was taken on the rain variable.

 ![alt text](https://github.com/jagadeesh-h/Time-Series-Analysis-of-Wells-in-Miami/blob/master/img/stl.png "STL")

 Figure 1 - STL decomposition plot